Danhayes3008/London-Tourisum-Charts/README.md

 I received help from joWings on the slack chat room with regards to the reset element that allows me to reset all charts and the select menu.

+found an awnser to a problem on git hub. <a href="https://github.com/KoenDeMol">KoenDeMol responded to someone who had the same problem giving at solution which was to add ._rangeBandPadding(1) into the chart coding

 image is from Wikipidia